Spiritual Life

 We are thrilled to welcome you to our Q&A series, where we will be shining a spotlight on our extraordinary chaplains at Cassia.
 Through their unwavering support and compassionate presence, our chaplains provide comfort and guidance to our residents, their families and our staff.

 In this installment, we are honored to feature Rev. Julie Ryan, Chaplain at Apple Valley Village in Apple Valley, MN.
-Join us as we delve into Rev. Julie’s approach to chaplaincy and explore the vital importance of spiritual care in our communities.
+Join us as we dive into Rev. Julie’s approach to chaplaincy and explore the vital importance of spiritual care in our communities.

 Q: Tell us a little about yourself.